"You Cannot Serve Two Masters"

 The movie’s content remains problematic, of course.
 Some shallow-thinking liberals and other people who are not media literate may think what a shame it is that Mrs. Porter couldn’t let Mr. Porter indulge himself.
 If so, however, they would miss the moral conclusion this piece seems to make.
 For, DE-LOVELY clearly shows the perversity and emptiness of Cole Porter’s promiscuous homosexual activities.

+DE-LOVELY focuses on the love between popular composer Cole Porter (“Night and Day,” “Anything Goes,” “Be a Clown,” and a host of other hits) and his wife, Linda, but it does not shy away from talking about Porter’s infamous homosexual affairs.
+Cole’s affairs eventually cause pain to his wife, who only wants her husband to be more discreet and more devoted.
+After great success on Broadway and in Hollywood, they separate, but Linda rushes back to his side when Cole suffers an accident leaving him partially crippled.
 Although this musical strongly but somewhat discreetly portrays Cole Porter’s perverse homosexual activities, the movie strongly suggests that Porter’s love for Linda eventually overcame his secret, perverse lifestyle and that, other than his best music, his love for her was the most pure thing in his life.
 Thus, the movie perhaps warrants an extreme caution rather than total rejection.
 Most of the music and musical performances are delightful, and are sometimes quite tender and poignant, especially when Cole honestly sings special love songs to his wife.
 Director Irwin Winkler, Kevin Kline, and Ashley Judd capture perfectly the emotional mood of Cole’s life, despite some melodramatic and superficial moments.